keanu-a/CS302/assignment2/README.md

-# Assignment 2: Knight Problem
+# Assignment 2: Knight Problem - Recursion

 ## Description
 The knight will have some starting position, and the programs job